irmen/prog8/docs/source/libraries.rst

 Contains a simple abstraction for the Vera's PSG (programmable sound generator) to play simple waveforms.
 It includes an interrupt routine to handle simple Attack/Release envelopes as well.
 See the examples/cx16/bdmusic.p8  program for ideas how to use it.

-Read the source of this library module for details about the API.
+Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/psg.p8>`_ to see what's in there.
+(Note: slight variations for different compiler targets)